EAAB will assist previously disadvantaged agents with FFC’s

 - Exemption from full or partial payment of registration and renewal fees for FFC’s

-- Exemption from the educational requirements – this means the agent can work with a valid FFC for two years (which can be extended for one more year) while studying for the NQF4 qualification
+- Exemption from the educational requirements – this means an intern agent can apply for a limited extended time to complete the required NQF4 *

 Certain general conditions do apply – amongst others the applicant has to prove that his turnover does not exceed R5 million per annum.
 The Board will also take into account constraints such as serious health conditions, historical educational disadvantages and the geographic location of the agent.
 Applications will have to include a signed affidavit, 12-month bank statements and other supporting documents as are needed.